Technical Onboarding - Productive Teams from Day 1

 Structured onboarding - the basis for technical offboarding

-As a rule, the employee lifecycle also includes leaving the company again at a later point in time.
+As a rule, the employee lifecycle also includes leaving the company at a later date.
 The better the technical onboarding is structured, the easier the technical offboarding will be later on.

-Documentation not only simplifies the return process during offboarding.
-It also ensures that no equipment, and thus value for the company, is lost.
+The documentation not only simplifies the return process as part of offboarding.
+It also ensures that no equipment, and therefore no value for the company, is lost.